Employment can take on a range of forms – there are permanent, part time, temporary, fixed-term, and contracting positions.

 - If you decide to go through an agency, do your research.
 Your Consultant is key, so build a good relationship with them.
 They are your ‘insurance’ in this line of work.

-I hope you’ve found these insights helpful —and a big thank you to those professional contractors I spoke to, to compile this blog.
+I hope you’ve found these insights helpful —and a big thank you to those professional contractors we spoke to, to compile this blog.
 If you’re a contractor – did we miss anything important?
-And finally, I’d be more than happy to answer any questions you might have about contracting from a recruiter’s perspective, so feel free to drop me a line.
+And finally, we’d be more than happy to answer any questions you might have about contracting from a recruiter’s perspective, so feel free to drop us a line.